ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

 ### Start the Local Network

-Follow [Create a Local Test Network](../subnets/create-a-local-subnet.md) to start a 5-node local network.
-Make sure that you get one of the port numbers by following [this](../quickstart/create-a-local-test-network.md#retrieve-all-nodes).
+Follow [Create a Local Test Network](../subnets/create-a-local-subnet.md) to start a local Subnet EVM.
+Make sure that you get one of the port numbers by following running the command: [`avalanche network status`](../subnets/create-a-local-subnet#checking-network-status).
 In this tutorial, we will assume one of the ports is 49435.

 ### Locate the Hardhat Network Configuration and Make Necessary Changes